Publications

 Additionally, it contains a detailed comparison of the three carved wooden busts purported to be of Hongi himself.

-Journal of Museum Ethnography, No 32 June 2019. pp. 209-224
+Journal of Museum Ethnography, No 32 June 2019. pp. 209-224.

 ABSTRACT:

-Waikato travelled to England in 1820, with Hongi Hika, and CMS Missionary Thomas Kendall; where they assisted Prof. Lee compile an English-Maori dictionary at Cambridge University, were introduced to the Peerage in the House of Lords, and were provided an introduction to King George IV at Carlton House on 13 November 1820.
+Waikato travelled to England in 1820, with Hongi Hika, and CMS Missionary Thomas Kendall; where they assisted Prof. Lee compile an English-Māori dictionary at Cambridge University, were introduced to the Peerage in the House of Lords and were provided an audience with King George IV

 ABSTRACT:

-Joe led this team through a gruelling schedule of 107 matches, over more than a year (an average of 3 matches per week); achieving an amazingly high winning percentage of nearly 75%, being all the more impressive when considering they had no access to replacement players.
+Joe led this team through a grueling schedule of 107 matches, over more than a year (an average of 3 matches per week); achieving an amazingly high winning percentage of nearly 75%, being all the more impressive when considering they had no access to replacement players.

 Joe was also a member of the earlier 1884 New Zealand Natives team (precursors to the All Blacks); who were the first New Zealand representative team to tour outside of New Zealand.